morenol/temple/README.md

 ## Current Jinja2 support

 * expressions.
 You can use almost every expression style: simple, filtered, conditional, and so on.
-* filters that can be used  via '|' operator (default, first, last, length, max, min, abs, float, int, string, sum, capitalize, title, upper, wordcount, truncate and center).
+* filters that can be used  via '|' operator (default, first, last, length, max, min, abs, float, int, string, sum, round, capitalize, title, upper, wordcount, truncate and center).
 * 'if' statement (with 'elif' and 'else' branches)
 * 'for' statement (without 'else' branch and 'if' part support)
 * 'with' statement